mrkaleArduinoLib/gbj_appthingsboard/README.md

 The connection process is controlled by [internal parameters](#internals) and starts at the first stage with short waiting time period.
 * When number of failed connections reaches the predefined value for first stage, the library increases the waiting period for second stage with medium time period.
 * When number of failed connections reaches the predefined value for second stage, the library increases the waiting period for third stage with long time period.
-* When number of failed connections reaches the predefined value for third stage, the library cycles the entire connection process with first stage.
+* When number of failed connections reaches the predefined value for third stage, the library cycles the entire connection process with first stage and utilizes the alternative IP address of IoT platform, if it is defined.
 * When number of failed connection processes reaches the predefined value, the library restarts the microcontroller.